chrishulbert/gondola/README.md

 Sick of your kids' DVD's getting scratched and unusable?

-Gondola is a media center that is designed to work from a cheap+silent single board computer (SBC) like a [Chip](https://getchip.com/) or a [Raspberry Pi](https://www.raspberrypi.org/).
+Gondola is a media center that is designed to work from an old laptop, or a cheap+silent single board computer (SBC) like a [Chip](https://getchip.com/) or a [Raspberry Pi](https://www.raspberrypi.org/).

-It accomplishes this feat by pre-processing your media into [HLS](https://developer.apple.com/streaming/), then serving it using nginx.
-This can take a very long time eg overnight, so the recommended use case for this is to make backups of DVDs that you're likely to watch more than once.
+It accomplishes this feat by pre-processing your media into [HLS](https://developer.apple.com/streaming/), then serving it using Nginx.
+Pre-processing can take a very long time eg overnight on a Chip, so the recommended use case for this is to make backups of DVDs that you're likely to watch more than once.
 Eg your kids' movies, so you don't have to worry about the discs getting scratched.

 ## Features